When is the best time to think about what to do in a crisis? Hint: it's not while it's happening.

 You're on a plane, on a runway.
 The pilot brakes, you're thrown forward.
 You smell burning, you see smoke around the wing.
 The plane is evacuated.

-This happened to passengers on a London-bound flight from Las Vegas this month.
 Focus on how you could make life easier in such an emergency.
 What essentials would you ensure are in your pockets or handbag, and not stowed in lockers?
 Would you take better note of emergency procedures and exits?
 Draw up a list of ideas.

 You're preparing to go to a festival with friends.
 One friend asks if you’ll look after some legal highs for them, because their parents inspect their bag looking for drugs.